 This is the unfinished 3rd installment of my AR saga which covers the erection of one or more aerials to get on the air without being totally dependent on rogue winds of good propagation blowing a signal at me sent at 1.5 KW from a quad array of 4 element Yagi-Uda beams on a 150' tower on top of a hill or mountain.
 I always wonder if those guys or gals feel unsatisfied after such massive and expensive erections of wire menagerie.
 It's like spending $300k on a car that does 0-60 in 3 seconds.
 You have nothing to be surprised or appreciative about.
-It better well perform!
-Of course, my outlook on all this would undoubtedly change if I had $100+k to blow on a shack and wire farm without a 2nd thought.
+It had better perform!
+Of course, my outlook on all this would undoubtedly change if I had $100k+ to blow on a shack and wire farm without a 2nd thought.

 Back to reality!
 Here's my current "wire" (slightly improved but still good for a chuckle)!

 The next (and maybe final improvement) might be to extend it to 95' rising up to a tree further away with an end point about 40-50' above ground.

 The current design shown has been up for about 3 weeks and has allowed me to work all 6 continents (earning a 6 Continents Award from QRZ), about 35 of the 50 states, and 55 countries.
 I just added Kuwait, Turkey, and New Zealand.
 Despite that progress, I'm still trying to log Vermont and Rhode Island, both of which are only 30 miles away.
 Very strange.